ThetaUP/empirical_parameter_estimate_distribution/README.md

 ## usage
 We supply some demonstration code.
-The script ___ generates some exemplary data.
+The script example_usage.R generates some exemplary data.
 Then the procedure is tested on this simulated dataset.
 The function definitions are located in the file mod.R